BeniFreitag/nopCommerce-RazorMessageService/README.md

 Order Number: %Order.OrderNumber%
 ```

 Any Message Template has the related Objects available in the Model.
-E.g. Model.Order, Model.Customer, Model.Vendor etc.
+E.g. Model.Order, Model.Customer, Model.Vendor etc.  Works with Subject and Body.

 Known Issues